stackhpc/s3-active-storage-compliance-suite/README.md

 ### Implementation details

 Test data is generated as numpy arrays and then uploaded to the configured S3 source in binary format.
-The requests are then made to active storage proxy and the proxy response is compared to the expected result based on the generated test data and the agreed API specification.
+Requests are then made to active storage proxy and the proxy response is compared to the expected result based on the generated test data and the agreed API specification.
+Test cases are procedurally generated to cover various combinations of reduction operation, data type, data shape and data slice specifications.

 ---